 argument is

-argument is used to set whether or not to label the nodes.
-We can label
+used to set whether or not to label the nodes.
+We can label the top n

-the top n nodes, where the default is 5 nodes based on centrality.
+nodes, where the default is 5 nodes based on centrality.
+Additionally,

-Additionally, we can chose to label certain nodes using the
+we can choose to label certain nodes using the

 nodes_to_label